rks101/egnet/README.md

 ## Resolve DNS

-You can check /etc/resolve.conf or use Resolve Domain Names using resolvectl.
+You can check /etc/resolve.conf or use resolvectl Domain Names using resolvectl.

 ```
 $ man resolvectl